sam-pop/ReactDeploymentGuide/README.md

 - For **Windows** users: `windows.bat` (double click the BAT file or run `windows.bat`)

-**Note:** If working with your console/terminal make sure your path is inside the SCRIPTS folder before running those scripts.
+**Note:** If working with your console/terminal make sure your path is inside the SCRIPTS folder before running the scripts.